konecnyjakub/mytester/README.md

 extensions:
     mytester: MyTester\Bridges\NetteDI\MyTesterExtension
 ```
 The extension expects your test cases to be place in your_project_root/tests.
-If there are in a different folder, you have to add folder paramter to the extension:
+If there are in a different folder, you have to add folder parameter to the extension:
 ```
 mytester:
     folder: %wwwDir%/tests